shivaPRAKASH10E642/first-open-source-project/README.md

-# first-open-source-project
+# First-open-source-project
-This is my first official github repository
+This is my first official github repository.
+I am trying to understand the GIT and GITHUB.